Stigma and suicide

 • This resource from Leeds Beckett University provides guidance on how to start a conversation about suicide and what to do if someone says they are suicidal.

-• It’s normal to feel anxious about starting a conversation and making small talk but it can help people who are struggling to open up.
-This Small Talk Saves Lives resource by Samaritans includes advice on the signs someone might need help, how to get started, what to do next and how to look after yourself.
+• It’s normal to feel anxious about starting a conversation, but it can help people who are struggling to open up.
+This Small Talk Saves Lives resource by Samaritans includes advice on the signs someone might need help, how to start the conversation, and what to do next.

 • Talking Faith in Suicide Prevention by Faith Action aims to support faith-informed conversations about suicide prevention and postvention with members of the public.
-It is designed to support general prevention conversations..
 It was developed in collaboration with representatives of six faith traditions, as well as front-line workers and people with lived experience, including NSPA Lived Experience Influencers.

 • Talking about suicide does not increase the risk.
 It can save lives.
 This resource by PAPYRUS includes conversation starters if you are worried about someone.